Marijuana, guns and conservation on agenda for 2015 Florida legislature

 A shooting incident at Florida State University on Nov.
 20 in which two students were wounded and the gunman killed triggered renewed interest in repealing the exemption of college campuses from the state law allowing gun owners to get concealed weapons permits.

-University presidents and faculty organizations have spoken out strongly against allowing guns on campus, but the National Rifle Association is pushing the proposal.
+University presidents and faculty organizations have spoken out strongly against allowing guns on campus, but the National Rifle Association and conservative Republican legislators are pushing the proposal.

-The state’s five-year, $1 billion casino compact with the Seminole tribe runs out on July 1.
-Legislators will debate proposals to expand banked card games and slot machine gambling beyond the tribal reservations, pitting major gambling companies against Disney’s family-oriented attractions.
+The state’s five-year, $1 billion casino compact with the Seminole tribes runs out on July 1.
+Legislators will debate proposals to expand banked card games and slot machine gambling beyond the tribal reservations in what has become a high-stakes annual competition between major gambling companies and the family-oriented attractions deeply rooted in Florida.

 Reporting by Bill Cotterell; Editing by David Adams and Eric Beech